-\checkmark A steam system is filled with air any time the system is off and if you want heat, you have to get rid of all the air before the steam can get in and heat the radiation.
+• A steam system is filled with air any time the system is off; if you want heat, you have to get rid of all the air before the steam can get in and heat the radiation.

-\checkmark A steam system operates NOTHING like a water system...the steam, when manufactured in the boiler, desperately wants to turn back into water and it will do so whenever it touches something cooler than itself.
-If you don't make enough, it will NEVER reach the furthest radiators.
+• A steam system operates nothing like a water system; when manufactured in the boiler, the steam desperately wants to turn back into water and will whenever it touches something cooler than itself.
+If you don't make enough, it will never reach the furthest radiators.

-\checkmark Steam boilers today really aren't capable of producing dry steam internally, which is why manufacturers insist that you pipe the boiler according to their installation manuals.
+• Steam boilers today really aren't capable of producing dry steam internally, which is why manufacturers insist that you pipe the boiler according to their installation manuals.

-Steam boilers today are VERY different from the old boilers we are replacing.
-Some of those differences are good; unfortunately there are several that can be very bad and make someone want to quit their job if those differences aren't taken into account!
+• Steam boilers today are very different from the old boilers we are replacing.
+While some of those differences are good, unfortunately there are several that are not and may make some want to quit their job if those differences aren't being taken into account.

-In addition to looking at these problem steam jobs, I have also been writing stories about and designing hydronic systems that use Air to Water Heat Pumps.

-Many in the industry view these machines as "State of the Art" technology.
-Their compressors incorporate invertor technology which, in the "compressor world" is state of the art.
-The invertor basically allows the compressor to operate like a variable speed pump, and the expansion valve can operate over a wide range of loads, allowing the heat pump to extract heat from lower outdoor air temperatures than was previously possible.
-But at the end of the day, for any of these air conditioners and heat pumps to work at all, it all comes down to the vapor compression refrigeration cycle.
+I have also been writing articles about Air to Water Heat Pumps; their compressors incorporate invertor technology which, in the compressor world, is state-ofthe-art.
+The invertor basically allows the compressor to operate like a variable speed pump; the expansion valve can operate over a wide range of loads and with the continuing development of the refrigerants, ASHPs can extract heat from lower outdoor air temperatures than what they were previously capable of doing.
+However, at the end of the day, for heat pumps to work at all, it all comes down to the vapor compression refrigeration cycle.

-What does this have to do with an article about steam systems with problems?
-If you understand the vapor compression cycle-and IF you understand what a steam system is trying to accomplish-both systems have similar attributes.
+What does this have to do with problematic steam systems?
+If you understand the vapor compression cycle and if you understand what a steam system is trying to accomplish, both systems have similar attributes.
+Here is what I mean: